March 20, 2019

 There will be sun.
 There will be rain.
 Flowers will bloom, and we’ll play on the grass.
 Spring is here!
 To celebrate, we made a spring bingo (springo?) board with 24 easy-to-do family activities.
 Whether you want to enjoy the outdoors or rather keep away from rain and wind, we have ideas to play and learn anywhere with your little learner.
-To see the full bingo board, scroll all the way to the bottom of the page.

 - You can make flowers from any kind of paper!
 Gather old newspapers and magazines, then hold the paper by the middle and twist it until you get a stem and a fluffy top.
 You can use paints to decorate the tops or just leave them as they are.
 Try using craft papers or other materials.
 How many different types of flowers can you make?

 - Find a soft tape measure or a retractable one and measure away!
 “How tall is the grass?”
 “How long is the planter?”
 If you don’t have any measuring tools at home, use your hands or feet: “How many hands long is the window?”